tuge98/Classification-algorithms/README.md

-# Free-R
+# Classification algorithms
-Project Assignment for Free Analytics Environment R Course
+Project Assignment for the R-Course

 Creating Classification algorithms (Decision Trees & KNN) based on data.
 Includes  exploratory data analysis for the used datasets.